aniketfuryrocks/FireJSX/README.md

 + Server Side Render with maximum of 3 lines of code.
 No need to fake an express server.

-+ `Lightning fast` rendering with latency as low as `3ms`.
++ Lightning fast rendering with latency as low as 3ms.

-+ `Portable code`.
++ Portable code.
 Export for fly builds once.
 Run it any-where.
-No need to carry node_modules around. `Reduced cold start` time.
+No need to carry node_modules around.
+Reduced cold start time.

-+ `0 overhead`, means smaller bundle sizes and faster apps.
++ 0 overhead, means smaller bundle sizes and faster apps.
 Bundle sizes smaller by at least 100kb when compared to other frameworks.

-+ `Dev Friendly`. `Low build time` through build time caching.
++ Dev Friendly.
+Low build time through build time caching.

-+ `Advance caching` mechanism ensures lightning fast routing.
++ Advance caching mechanism ensures lightning fast routing.

 + Made with the thought of Long term caching for fast cdn delivery

-+ Easily `pull in data` from any data source and pass it to your page with no confusing and buggy `getInitialProps` or `getServerSideProps`.
++ Easily pull in data from any data source and pass it to your page with no confusing and buggy `getInitialProps` or getServerSideProps.
 Moreover, you don't need to learn any extra technology such as `GraphQL` or worry about efficiency and code spitting.

-+ `Customizable`.
++ Customizable.
 Customize the framework to your liking.

-+ `Scalable`.
++ Scalable.
 Grow feature set using easy to write plugins.

-+ `Easy to use` node interface.
++ Easy to use node interface.
 You are not limited to the cli interface anymore.

-+ `Modern`.
-Made with `serverless` technological services in mind.
++ Modern.
+Made with serverless technological services in mind.

 Read more [here](https://webbuddy360.com/AniketFuryRocks/The%202021%20web%20development%20stack)